 - Vanilla Beans OR Vanilla Extract

-Which is best when making Kahlu: Vanilla beans or Vanilla Extract?
+Which is best when making Kahlua: Vanilla beans or Vanilla Extract?

-Either is fine.
+Either is fine!
 If you can, using vanilla beans for Kahlua will give you a premier flavor profile.
-If cost is a concern, then you don’t need to consider buying in bulk.
-In fact, you only need about 5 vanilla beans to make a decent amount (almost two gallons) of Kahlua.
+If cost is a concern, you can still use fresh vanilla beans without having to worry about purchasing extra for a cheaper bulk price.
+In fact, you only need about 5 vanilla beans to make a gallon of Kahlua.
 If you don’t want to use vanilla beans, then using a premium vanilla extract (organic if possible) is still going to give a wonderful tasting Kahlua.

 With both options, the longer you can leave it, the more chance it has to age.
 However, when you make Kahlua with vanilla extract, you can pretty much make it and drink it immediately, without having to wait around for everything to meld together.